DaraJKong/Google-IME-Switcher/README.md

 # TODO

+- Fix issue when the SendInput makes the windows flicker in the taskbar
+- Add more detail in "How to use" section
 - Add a configuration file to facilitate the customization of the program
 - Simplify the installation process (no more copying of keyboard shortcuts into [Google IME][ime])
 - Prevent the program from adding mysterious keyboard layouts in the taskbar's language dropdown